A more inclusive process

 Early on, they and other advocates recognized how important it is to overturn draconian drug policies that ultimately target and punish people of color and to make cannabis accessible.
 Their efforts have inspired others to join the fight.

 In Congress, longtime proponents for cannabis reform and legalization efforts include California Representative Barbara Lee and Nevada Representative Dina Titus.
-Earlier this year, however, recently-elected Congresswoman Katie Porter of California took another stance for cannabis by backing a bill that would offer protections to financial institutions working with state-legal cannabis businesses.
-Her goal, she said in a statement, is to enable more women to feel safe enough to fully participate in the cannabis market.
+Earlier in 2019, however, recently-elected Congresswoman Katie Porter of California took another stance for cannabis by backing a bill that would offer protections to financial institutions working with state-legal cannabis businesses.
+Her goal, she said in a statement, was to enable more women to feel safe enough to fully participate in the cannabis market.

 Prepared and informed